mrmeman555/AiTagVault/Inbox/Anaconda.md

 Conda channels are online repositories where packages are stored.
 The default Anaconda channel (defaults) contains a curated set of packages.
 However, many other community-maintained channels, like conda-forge, provide a wider range of packages.

 By specifying the -c conda-forge option, you're telling Conda to look for the frontmatter package in the conda-forge channel.

+when files in vscode file explorer are green and have a green 'u' next to them, it's because they haven't yet been commited to git for the first time.

+**Yellow with "M" indicates that the file has been modified since your last Git commit.** Git is keeping track of changes in your project, and it's letting you know that these files have been altered but haven't yet been staged for your next commit.

+**Here's a breakdown of the common color codes in VS Code's Git integration:**

+- **Green:** New files that have not been added to Git yet (untracked).

+- **Red:** Deleted files.

+- **Blue:** Files that have been modified and have been staged for your next commit (ready to be included in the snapshot).

+- **Yellow (with "M"):** Modified files that have **not** been staged yet.